 - Stand and raise one leg – This test can sometimes show whether you have sciatica, a nerve disorder in your lower back.
 Another test may involve pushing on your raised leg to determine whether you have pain, inflammation, or imbalance in the joints between your spinal vertebrae.
 (This is also called the "Psoas Muscle Test.")

 - Stand or sit – Posture can sometimes show whether you have misalignments in your spine.

 - Walk a straight line – This test measures your gait, and helps to determine if you have a normal walking pattern.

 - Walk in Place – Abnormalities in the way your pelvis and spine coordinate can be seen during this test.

 Next, a short physical exam by the chiropractor will involve palpation, or use of the hands, to explore the alignment of your spine and other structures, as well as provide information on any stimuli that may cause pain.
 Depending on your condition, a series of diagnostic tests may follow.
 These tests may include MRIs, CT scans, X-rays, blood work, and other laboratory tests.

-The chiropractor may also consult with you about making important lifestyle changes, such as exercise, nutrition, and smoking cessation to improve your chances of healing faster or preventing further injury.
+The chiropractor may also consult with you about making important lifestyle changes, such as exercise and nutrition, to improve your chances of healing faster or preventing further injury.